 I was finally able to get the original mirror cut down to fit into the new frame for my tiny bathroom.
 So here it is!
-My new decorative mirror with a pretty little scalloped frame.
+My new DIY mirror frame with a scalloped design.

 I was inspired by this mirror that I saw on Joss and Main.
 I would have just purchased this one, but it was the wrong size.